RayZhang/SystemConfiguration/README.md

 Just for jailbroken device

-You should signed exective file with the Entitlements like:
+You should signed executive file with the Entitlements like:

-	ldid -Entitlements.plist Application.app/Application
+	codesign -fs "iPhone Developer" --entitlements Entitlements.plist Application.app